openstack/networking-bagpipe/README.rst

   * for two compute nodes, you can use the FakeRR provided in bagpipe-bgp_
   * for more than two compute nodes, you can use a commercial E-VPN implementation (e.g. vendors participating in `EANTC interop testing on E-VPN <http://www.eantc.de/fileadmin/eantc/downloads/events/2011-2015/MPLSSDN2015/EANTC-MPLSSDN2015-WhitePaper_online.pdf>`_)
   * (work is in progress to allow `OpenContrail BGP stack <https://github.com/Juniper/contrail-controller/tree/master/src/bgp>`_ to be used for BGP Route Reflection)

+Note well: unless you cloned a devstack more recent than 2015-04-20, you will need to ``git clone git@github.com:stackforge/networking-bgpvpn.git`` in /opt/stack manually before doing a ./stack.sh (see https://review.openstack.org/#/c/168796 )

 .. _bagpipe-bgp: https://github.com/Orange-OpenSource/bagpipe-bgp
 .. _bgpvpn: https://github.com/stackforge/networking-bgpvpn